 The anti-psychiatry movement was therefore based on a deep-seated dissatisfaction with both the assumptions and treatments central to psychiatry.
 But the movement today is significantly different from the movement in the 60s; after all, conventional psychiatric treatments and hospitals have dramatically changed, as have many of the models that psychiatrists use to think about mental illness.
 However, much of the foundational beliefs of anti-psychiatry remain, namely, that psychiatric treatment is often more harmful than helpful to patients; psychiatry is oppressive, due to the unequal power dynamic between doctor and patient; and diagnosis is subjective (and not objective in the way that psychiatrists make it out to be).
 Anti-psychiatrists also question whether so-called mental illnesses are actually ‘illnesses’, arguing that many reactions and behaviours that doctors pathologise are actually a normal part of the human condition.
 This medicalisation of normal behaviour, anti-psychiatrists contend, has led to over-medicating among psychiatrists.

 The extreme brand of anti-psychiatry calls for the abolition of psychiatry, based on the harm that psychiatry causes patients.
 Truth be told, many patients have routinely suffered abuse at psychiatric hospitals, despite the improvements in psychiatric care over the decades.
 Indeed, according to one survey conducted in the UK, only one-third of patients detained under the Mental Health Act felt they had been treated with dignity and respect.
 Many ex-patients, based on the trauma and harm they suffered as a result of compulsory institutionalisation and treatment, will refer to themselves as ‘psychiatric survivors’, with some subscribing to anti-psychiatry beliefs.
-The label of ‘survivor’ and the tendency toward anti-psychiatry makes sense when you consider what the lived experience of these ex-patients was like.
-If you were regularly dehumanised while in a highly vulnerable state, and by people who were meant to take care of you, what would your lasting impression of psychiatry be?
+The label of ‘survivor’ and the tendency towards anti-psychiatry makes sense when you consider what the lived experience of these ex-patients was like.
+If you were regularly dehumanised while in a highly vulnerable state, and by people who were meant to take care of you, what would be your lasting impression of psychiatry?